How Many Dynasties In Ancient Egypt

 Under the pharaohs of the Eighteenth Dynasty, including prominent rulers such as Hatshepsut, Thutmose III, and Amenhotep III, Egypt reached its peak as a dominant force in the ancient Near East.
 The New Kingdom also saw religious and artistic developments, including the worship of the god Aten during the reign of Akhenaten.

-Read Also: Decoding The Legacy Of The 25th Dynasty In Ancient Egypt
+Read Also: What Is A Dynasty In Ancient Egypt

 However, the New Kingdom subsequently faced external threats, particularly from the Sea Peoples and the Libyans, which weakened its influence and led to the decline of dynastic rule.